Therapeutic Food Plans Course Details: Fall 2023Online Course

 TFP Enrollment: Admits one practitioner per purchase

-TFP + PES Enrollment: Admits one practitioner per purchase + a PES package for their practice (depending on size).
+TFP + PES Enrollment: Admits one practitioner per purchase + a PES package for distribution to their patient.
 For more information on PES see below.

 Complementary: Patient Education Series (PES)